nitroci/nitroci.github.io/content/command-line-interface/references/configuration.md

 In the event of a conflict then the environment variable configuration ovverrides the Global Config.

 {{< toc >}}

 ## Global Config

+A global configuration file is used to configure the cli at operating system level.

 {{< tabs "site-config" >}}
 {{< tab "TOML" >}}